Banking Basics: How to Get Started

 How to Open an Account

 Opening a bank account is just a matter of providing information and making a deposit.
-You can complete the process entirely online, but some banks require you to fill out forms.
-You might even prefer to visit a bank branch in person, but it’s probably not necessary (nor convenient).
+You can complete the process online or at a branch.

-- Personal details, such as your name, date of birth, Social Security Number or similar
+- Personal details: You'll need to provide your name, date of birth, and Social Security Number or similar.

-- Identification, such as a driver’s license, passport, or other government-issued ID (if you’re opening an account online, you’ll need to provide the ID number)
+- Identification: You'll need to provide at least one, and sometimes two, identifying documents, such as a driver’s license, passport, or other government-issued ID (if you’re opening an account online, you’ll need to provide the ID number).

 Banks are required by law to ask for the information above.

+You usually need at least $25 to $100 to open a checking or savings account.
 You can bring cash if you open the account in person, or write a check to your new account.
-You can also link existing bank accounts to your new account and move money in electronically.
-For future additions, you can set up direct deposit with your employer, and most banks allow you to deposit checks by taking a picture with your mobile device.
+You can also link existing bank accounts to your new account and move money electronically.

 Aim for high rates on your savings and low rates on loans.
-You don’t necessarily need the absolute best rate in the nation, but rates get more important as the dollar amounts get larger.
-When borrowing, toxic rates can also be an issue: if you’re paying 20% on a credit card, problems are inevitable.
+You don’t necessarily need the absolute best rate in the nation, but interest rates can get more important as the dollar amounts get larger.

 Monthly service charges and low-balance fees can cost hundreds of dollars every year—and other banks might offer the same services for free.
 Especially if you’re scraping by, take a close look at the fee schedule before you open an account.

 Any bank or credit union can provide savings accounts, basic checking, and a debit card.
-What additional features do you value?
+But what additional features do you value?
 Some examples include:

 - If you want the ability to transfer funds between multiple bank accounts (for free), find out about the bank’s ACH transfer rules.
 Some banks offer the service for free, but they limit the number of accounts you can link to.

-- If you receive checks and hate going to the bank, make sure mobile deposits (or ATM deposits) are available.
+- If you receive checks and hate going to the bank, make sure the bank offers mobile deposits.

 - If you frequently use the ATM for withdrawals, check out the ATM network or get an account that refunds ATM fees.